AimiaMobile/cucumber-best-practices/README.md

 ## Best Practices

-A collection of best practices collecting from the following sites:
+A series of best practices collected from the following sites:

 > https://github.com/cucumber/cucumber/wiki/Cucumber-Backgrounder